rainer-rq-koelle/rqkoelle/content/author/admin/_index.md

 - Visitors
 ---

 Rainer is the Head Operational ANS Performance at the Performance Review Unit, EUROCONTROL.
 My research interests include data science applied to operational performance analysis of air transportation/air navigation, complex systems, and time-critical decision-making.
-I am interested in developing and advancing the state-of-the-art in operational performance analysis.

-Amongst others I am convinced that open data and open-source software can be a real game changer for our industry and its operational performance.
-Throughout the recent years I am therefore promoting the development of an open data environment and research community.
-An exciting project the Performance Review Unit is currently working on is related to deploying a (pan-European) performance referenece trajectory in collaboration with crowd-sourced / community driven networks.
+Amongst others, I am convinced that open data and open-source software can be a real game changer for our industry and its operational performance.
+Throughout the recent years I am promoting the development of an open data environment and associated research community.
+An exciting project my unit is currently working on is related to deploying a (pan-European) performance referenece trajectory in collaboration with crowd-sourced / community driven networks.

 The aforementioned approach and project introduced me also to the R/RStudio ecosystem.
 In this context, I am also attempting to promote the publication of results, papers, and smaller pieces (e.g. blog posts) by providing data, code, and text together adhering to the principles of reproducible research.